TBIAPBC/APBC2021/A0/README.md

   git checkout $githubname
 ```

-* NOTE: You should __never__ write anything into the master branch of our repository.
-Always use your own branch.
-Ideally, create a new branch for every assignment, e.g. $githubname-A0 / $githubname-A1 etc.
+* __NOTE: You should NEVER write anything into the master branch of our repository!__ Always use your *own branch*.
+To this end, create a new branch for every assignment, e.g. $githubname-A0 / $githubname-A1 etc.

 * Write the "Hello world" program according to the above specification.
 The programming language is your choice (as for all coming assignments).